 As specified previously in the Master of Business Administration Curriculum section, there are ten core courses that every student must take.
-In addition, each student must take either two courses in Field Study along with a choice of one elective course or four courses in the Entrepreneurship Track with an additional elective course.
+In addition, each student must take either two elective courses or four courses in the Entrepreneurship Track.

 General Management Track: